datamicroscopes/common/README.md

 ### Requirements
 Note that a compiler with support for C++11 is required for building.
 On Linux, this means `g++ >= 4.8` (4.6 supports C++11, but its headers are somewhat broken for `<random>` which we rely on).
 On OS X, this means the latest version of XCode.
 Currently, we only support OS X 10.7 or greater.

+#### Conflict with system libprotobuf
+Currently, our `CMakeLists.txt` does not give precedence to Anaconda's version of libprotobuf but instead prefers the system one if present.
+The easiest workaround for the time being is to uninstall the system versions.
+This will be fixed soon.

 ### Setting up the anaconda environment
 We recommend you to not work in the default (root) environment